danlangford/5e/rules/Harvesting.md

 | INT(Investigation) | Able to get advantage on next skill check in challenge
 | CONSTITUTION       | Resistance to further damage in the skill challenge and Harvest check

->💡: Consider Strength(Athletics) for removing a tooth, Dexterity(Sleight of Hand) for a careful removal of an eye, Constitution for removing a venom sack.
+>{{site.TIP}} Consider Strength(Athletics) for removing a tooth, Dexterity(Sleight of Hand) for a careful removal of an eye, Constitution for removing a venom sack.
 > A DM could allow any check like Charisma(Persuasion) vs a living Dragon for a scale.
 > This is a great opportunity for the players to help direct and narrate the story.

 ---

->📝: determine steps required to add the gained abilities to an item/weapon permanently
+>{{site.TODO}} determine steps required to add the gained abilities to an item/weapon permanently